jplu/stanfordNLPRESTAPI/README.md

 # Requirements

 Java 1.8 and Maven 3.0.3 minimum.
-Docker is optional.
+Docker (1.6 or later) is optional.

 # Maven